 Things to see and do in Abu Dhabi would be to visit the Grand Mosque, pop into Emirates Palace, walk along the sea front at the Corniche, visit the Cultural Foundation, do a desert safari etc.

-As mentioned above, September will definitely be warm and sticky but please note that all the buildings and cars are A/C'd so you may feel the chill !! almost 7 years ago
+As mentioned above, September will definitely be warm and sticky but please note that all the buildings and cars are A/C'd so you may feel the chill !! about 9 years ago

 I live in Abu Dhabi which is quieter than Dubai but has many amazing places to visit.